rpgreview/papersandpaychecks/cow-orkers.md

 **Ifreet**

 Like their Jinni kinfolk, Ifreet appear in Middle-Eastern and North African legend.
 There are several major characteristics about them which put them in a category of their own.
 Firstly, they are a death spirit, which means that they a drawn to a life-force, and especially to locales of a murder victim.
 They are fire spirits, which means that they're often found underground or in certain regions (e.g., volcanoes, deserts), known for heat and fire.
 They are also shapeshifters and are able to take the appearance and form of a humanoid.
 All this would suggest that they are a wicked species and indeed most of them are with a few exceptions.
-They can be banished by the correct prayers by the faithful.
+They can be banished by the correct prayers by the faithful, of which there are truly very few people indeed.

 | **Characteristic**| **Value**	| **Bonus**  | 	|	|
 |-------------------|-----------|------------|--|-------|